ThirdEyeSqueegee/Ro/RULE11.md

 ## Rule 11

-Modifying the list forfeits the ability to ask for support.
+Modifying the list forfeits the right to ask for support.
 If you modify the list, it's at your own risk.

 ## To add your own mods to the list: